-Of the eight rescreening studies, only the ADAM subset study138 collected risk factor information and reported health outcomes.
-Lederle reports AAA-related mortality by age, race, smoking history, and family history (along with > 10 other patient characteristics) but there were zero AAA-related deaths or ruptures in the 4-year followup period among those with initial aortas < 3.0 cm.
-Scott et al. 2001^{165} reports AAA-related mortality by age but does not provide the denominator for the age groups provided.
+Of the eight rescreening studies, only the ADAM subset study collected risk factor information and reported health outcomes.
+Lederle et al reports AAA-related mortality by age, race/ethnicity, smoking history, and family history (along with >10 other patient characteristics), but there were zero AAA-related deaths or ruptures in the 4-year followup period among participants with initial aortas measuring smaller than 3.0 cm.
+Scott et al 2001 reports AAArelated mortality by age but does not provide the denominator for the age groups provided.
 Therefore, no comparative analysis can be done.
-None of the studies reported within-study subgroup analyses by sex although several studies recruited a single sex: one study included all women167 and five recruited all men.^{123, 148, 156, 165, 169 There was such substantial heterogeneity across these studies (e.g., rescreening intervals, followup time, mean baseline aortic diameter) that comparisons across studies would not be appropriate.}
+None of the studies reported within-study subgroup analyses by sex, although several studies recruited a single sex: one study included all women and five recruited all men.123, 148, 156, 165, 169 There was such substantial heterogeneity across these studies (e.g., rescreening intervals, followup time, and mean baseline aortic diameter) that comparisons across studies would not be appropriate.